 It probably doesn't happen very often when an insignificant stolen steak, pulled out of a POT (pants of a thief), will amazingly turn an arresting police officer into an active presiding judge while he's looking at the facts of a criminal case when connected to the affluent of this world.
 In addition to that, I am also sure he occasionally sees that the road to justice is paved differently for the wealthy because in many cases they provide themselves built in escape routes and detours to elude responsibility so they never have to be accountable to anybody.
 Escape routes and detours that this police officer knows aren't afforded to the AARP (average accountable responsible person).

 It's difficult for me to swallow that anything edible, flavored with dishonesty, not causing indigestion while sitting in the stomach of somebody with integrity.
 And even more difficult for me to swallow is the fact that the mathematical equation for a family mansion + fancy cars + abundance in everything, didn't = a $5 bill being found sitting at the bottom of a young man's pants pocket that could have been honestly used to pay for a steak.
 Seemingly small change that would have caused a remarkable large change towards his destiny on that day.
-"Go figure," as they say and to say the least!
+"Go figure," as they say!

 Some time later, I was informed by the store manager (Arlene "by" George) that the parents of this young man had hired a private investigator (PI), and this private investigator, along with Lucky's top security man, was going to come out to our store and interview the employees involved in catching this young man stealing....so the other employee (John) and I were put on notice that we would be questioned about this incident some day in the future.